laminas/laminas-http/doc/book/zend.http.client.advanced.md

 cookies as well, use `resetParameters(true)`, or call `clearCookies()` after calling `resetParameters()`.

-Another feature designed specifically for consecutive requests is the `Zend\Http\Cookies` object.
+Another feature designed specifically for consecutive requests is the `Laminas\Http\Cookies` object.
 This "Cookie Jar" allow you to save cookies set by the server in a request, and send them back on consecutive requests transparently.
 This allows, for example, going through an authentication request before sending the actual data-fetching request.